Four Noble Truths: Historical development in early Buddhism

 According to Anderson, "the four truths are recognized as perhaps the most important teaching of the Buddha."
 Yet, as early as 1935 Caroline Rhys Davids wrote that for a teaching so central to Theravada Buddhism, it was missing from critical passages in the Pali canon.
+This observation specifically concerned numerical listings, in particular the "Book of the Fours" in the Aṅguttara Nikāya.
+According to Anālayo, discourses on the four truths were systematically gathered in the Saccasaṁyutta of the Saṁyutta Nikāya, making their repetition in the Fours of the Aṅguttara Nikāya redundant.
 According to Gethin, the four truths and the eightfold path are only two lists of "literally hundreds of similar lists covering the whole range of the theory and practice of ancient Buddhism."
 The position of the four truths within the canon raises questions, and has been investigated throughout the 19th and 20th centuries.

 Scholarly analysis of the oldest texts

 According to academic scholars, inconsistencies in the oldest texts may reveal developments in the oldest teachings.
 While the Theravada-tradition holds that the Sutta Pitaka is "the definitive recension of the Buddha-word", and Theravadins argue that it is likely that the sutras date back to the Buddha himself, in an unbroken chain of oral transmission, (Note: Bhikkhu Sujato & Bhikkhu Brahmali, p.
 4: "Most academic scholars of Early Buddhism cautiously affirm that it is possible that the EBTS contain some authentic sayings of the Buddha.
 We contend that this drastically understates the evidence.
 A sympathetic assessment of relevant evidence shows that it is very likely that the bulk of the sayings in the EBTS that are attributed to the Buddha were actually spoken by him.
 It is very unlikely that most of these sayings are inauthentic.) academic scholars have identified many such inconsistencies, and tried to explain them.
 Information of the oldest teachings of Buddhism, such as on the Four Noble Truths, has been obtained by analysis of the oldest texts and these inconsistencies, and are a matter of ongoing discussion and research.
 According to Schmithausen, three positions held by scholars of Buddhism can be distinguished regarding the possibility to retain knowledge of the oldest Buddhism: